 Similarly, we construct data from experiments where the target rate of inflation is permanently reduced by one percentage point, calculating the annualized cumulative output loss from each of these disinflation experiments and dividing by the reduction in inflation in percentage points after five years.
 This is a standard calculation of a sacrifice ratio (see, e.g., Ball, 1994; Tetlow 2022).

 Crudely speaking, one way to think of these is in terms of the undergraduate textbook representation of monetary policy, which removes the time dimension of economics.
 In that rendition, monetary policy is about the elasticities implied by the slopes of the aggregate demand function and the Phillips curve.
 We follow in this tradition.
 Even so, we separately devote considerable attention to the question of timing.
 How long, according to our set of models, does it take for monetary policy to have its maximum effect on inflation and output?
 We measure this by the number of quarters at which the effects on output and inflation reach their peaks.
-Table 1 summarizes these constructions.
+Table 1 summarizes the construction of our elasticity variables and timing variables.